-Using Adobe Analytics as the behavioral data source lets clients use the view-based and/or purchase-based behavioral data from Analytics in Adobe Target recommendations activities.
-This feature is especially helpful in situations where the Target Recommendations setup is new and Analytics has a lot of historical data to leverage.
+Using Adobe Analytics as the behavioral data source lets clients use the view-based and/or purchase-based behavioral data from Analytics in Adobe Target Recommendations activities.
+This feature is especially helpful in situations where the Target Recommendations setup is new and Analytics has much historical data to use.

 If these two buttons do not display in your account, reach out to Customer Care.

-Using Analytics as the behavioral data source for recommendations also provides the ability to deploy specific use cases without the requirement of tagging entity pages with all the Target entity parameters.
+Using Analytics as the behavioral data source for recommendations also lets you deploy specific use cases without the requirement of tagging entity pages with all the Target entity parameters.
 Although that requires certain pre-requisites to be in place, availability of “Product Variables” is the most important thing for that functionality to work seamlessly.
 Regular eVars and Props are not sufficient for this handshake to happen automatically between Analytics and Target.

 You can use Analytics as the behavioral data source to:

-The following sections will help you implement this feature on the Analytics side.
+The following sections help you implement this feature on the Analytics side.

-A Target Recommendations sample feed format will act as guide on which all attributes need to be defined in the product variables.
+A Target Recommendations sample feed format acts as guide on which all attributes must be defined in the product variables.
 Later those values must be “mapped” within the Target UI for the respective Target entity values.

-If it is a content site, the respective content pieces must be treated as “products” and associated attributes about that content (example: author name, publish date, content title, month of release, etc.) must be passed as attributes.
+If it is a content site, the respective content pieces must be treated as “products” and associated attributes about that content must be passed as attributes.
+Such attributes can include author name, publish date, content title, month of release, and so forth.
 Granularity of category level, or category types, should be decided by the business based on use-case requirements.

-For more details on how to set up product variables, see products in the Analytics Implementation Guide.
+For more details on how to set up product variables, see products in the Implement Adobe Analytics guide.
 Some of the notes in that documentation need discretion of the team who is deploying it (example : Category).
 It is always advised to consult with Adobe before doing this activity.